chrille0313/chalmers-gpa-calculator/README.md

 # Chalmers GPA Calculator

-Chrome extension that reads the course table on [mex.portal.chalmers.se](https://mex.portal.chalmers.se) and shows your weighted and simple grade averages directly on the page and in an extension popup.
+Chrome extension that reads the course table on [mex.portal.chalmers.se](https://mex.portal.chalmers.se) and shows your weighted and simple grade averages directly on the page.
+The extension popup also provides quick instructions and a link to the correct view.

 <div align="center">
   <img src="public/preview.png" alt="Preview" />